 The College of Public Health annually awards scholarships to its students of all backgrounds and interests.
 Every public health student is encouraged to apply.
 These funds are here for you — created and sustained by generous alumni and friends who give back to ensure our current and future students have access to the world-class education our college offers.

 The college has more than 20 funds for scholarships and global travel awards available for current public health graduate and undergraduate students.
 Students only need to complete one scholarship application to be considered for multiple scholarships.

 You must be an undergraduate or graduate student in a College of Public Health degree program during the 2023-24 academic year to apply for a scholarship.
 Students who have their education fully funded are not eligible.
 Public Health pre-majors are not eligible.

-The global travel award is available to College of Public Health undergraduate and graduate students participating in international study, practicum experiences, research or other health activities abroad that will have a meaningful impact on their education.
+The global travel award is available to College of Public Health undergraduate and graduate students participating in international study, applied practice experiences, research or other health activities abroad that will have a meaningful impact on their education.
 To be eligible to apply for this one-time award, students must have the equivalent of one full-time year of study prior to travel date; and travel must directly align degree program academics, research and/or service.

 - travel to professional conferences (international and national conferences with a global health interest)